This camera manual library is for reference and historical purposes,

 Since the camera is designed to accept any lens with the "K-type bayonet mount, your KR-5 SUPER affords you the opportunity to select any interchangeable lens or accessory of the K-" type bayonet mount available on the market.

 [Mike: you can use any K-mount lens including AF lenses.
-The AF
+The AF lens

-lens may be difficult to focus as they are not made to be a manual focus
+may be difficult to focus as they are not made to be a manual focus lens.

-lens.
-Any PK, Pa/r (lens made with Pentax and Ricoh "Program" pin
+Any PK, Pa/r (lens made with Pentax and Ricoh "Program" pin or Auto PK (Pentax

-or Auto PK (Pentax lens with the "auto" pin as well as the Ricoh
+lens with the "auto" pin as well as the Ricoh only "program" contact pin) lens

-only "program" contact pin) lens can be used but the metering remains the
+can be used but the metering remains the same.
+See my

-you have a "program" lens.]
+though you have a "program" lens.]

 * Always carry your camera with its carrying case and neck strap.
 Use the lens cap to protect the lens When not taking pictures.